nodebox/emrg.be/people/frederik-de-bleser.md

 ---
 Frederik is co-founder of EMRG and the author of NodeBox.
 He owns a private design company called Burocrazy.
 His PhD research studies the link between computers and art: the impact of procedural graphics applications on graphic designers.
 Specifically, if designers using this software are:

-1. More efficient: can designers produce good designs faster?
+1. Efficient: can designers produce good designs faster?
-2. More comprehensive: can they try out more things before settling on a finished design?
+2. Comprehensive: can they try out more things before settling on a finished design?
-3. More creative: can they produce new things beyond the state of the art?
+3. Creative: can they produce new things beyond the state-of-the-art?
 4. Self-reliant: are they able to help themselves if they get stuck?

 <h3>Software projects</h3>